AlirezaSonboli/bazaar-capacitor-billing-plugin/README.md

 # bazaar-capacitor-billing-plugin

-capacitor plugin for poolajey of bazaar
+capacitor plugin for poolakey of bazaar

 ## Install